15 Foods You Should Be Dehydrating

 10. Cherries

 Fresh cherries last much longer after going through the dehydration process.
 You can still use them in smoothies, add them as toppings to milkshakes and ice cream, and eat them as fruit-flavored snacks.
-Dried cherries are better for you than candy, but they taste a lot like it!
-In case you missed this post, How To Dehydrate Cherries
+Dried cherries are better for you than candy, and they taste great!
+In case you missed this post, How to Dehydrate Cherries

 11. Mango

 Lower your cholesterol and keep your blood sugar at the perfect level with dehydrated mango slices.
-Once you’ve sliced or chopped the mango into pieces, dehydrate them and enjoy using them in all sorts of meal plans!
+Once you’ve sliced or chopped the mango into pieces, dehydrate them and enjoy using them in meal plans!
 Mango is an excellent source of antioxidants and vitamins.

-Mango is refreshing, tasty, and can leave you feeling full, ultimately assisting with weight loss.
+Mango is refreshing, tasty, and can leave you feeling full, which is another option when using healthy food to assist with weight loss.
 Dehydrated mango is an excellent alternative to candy!
-In case you missed this post, How To Dehydrate Mango
+In case you missed this post, How to Dehydrate Mango

 12. Frozen Vegetables

-You can expect to drastically increase the shelf life of your frozen vegetables when you choose to dehydrate them.
+When you dehydrate frozen vegetables, you can expect to drastically increase their shelf life.
 Once they’ve gone through the process, you can still cook with them, adding them to stews, rice, and other flavorful foods you’re preparing.
-We put dehydrated vegetables in our soups and stews.
+We most often put dehydrated vegetables in our soups and stews.

 And don’t forget you can use these for chicken pot pie recipes.
 They add so much flavor to all the recipes that include them.
-Plus, you are not using up your freezer space.
-How To Dehydrate Frozen Vegetables As your mom used to say, “Have you eaten your veggies today?”
+Plus, you aren’t using up your freezer space.
+How to Dehydrate Frozen Vegetables.
+As your mom used to say, “Have you eaten your veggies today?”

 13. Celery

 You can dehydrate celery to keep it fresh.
-It extends the life of the celery, making it possible for you to avoid wasting them if you haven’t used them fast enough.
-Once dehydrated, it’s OK to use the celery in soups and other recipes that call for chopped celery!
+It extends the life of the celery, making it possible to avoid wasting it if you haven’t used it fast enough.
+Once dehydrated, using the celery in soups and other recipes that call for chopped celery is OK!
 It’s best used in baked casseroles, soups, or stews.
+How to Dehydrate Celery + Celery Powder

 14. Pineapple

 Pineapple is by far my family’s favorite dehydrated fruit.
-My grandkids always ask when they visit if I have a jar available for snacking.
-Pineapple is one of the easiest fruits to dehydrate and they’re good for you too.
+My grandkids always ask if I have a jar available for snacking when they visit.
+Pineapple is one of the easiest fruits to dehydrate and is healthy for you, too.
 How to Dehydrate Pineapple

 15. Watermelon

-Now we have watermelon we can add to ice cream and other treats all winter long.
-In case you missed this post, How to Tell If a Watermelon Is Sweet or this post, How To Dehydrate Watermelon
+Now we have watermelon, which we can add to ice cream and other treats all winter.
+In case you missed this post, How to Tell If a Watermelon Is Sweet or this post, How to Dehydrate Watermelon

 Final Word